-It can be easy to “negotiate” yourself out of the office hours you’ve set, but that can eventually lead to you not trusting yourself to stick to something you’ve set!
+It can be easy to “negotiate” yourself out of the office hours you’ve created, but that can eventually lead to you not trusting yourself to stick to something you’ve set!
 And when you’re in the working world, you need to trust yourself to meet the personal deadlines you’ve set as much as your employer or team needs to trust you to meet those deadlines.
-Setting healthy and productive habits and practicing maintaining them will help you stay firm on what you’ve set.
+Setting healthy and productive habits and practicing maintaining them will help you stay firm on what you’ve committed to.
 For example, if you’re going to wake up, do yoga, and then start working at 9:00am sharp, do exactly that for at least 30 days so the habit “sets itself” in your mind and body.
 Then, make sure everyone else in your life knows your schedule so they and you can respect it and honor it.

 3. Establish a clean and clear work environment.

 When you enter into this environment, your mind and body will get the message: it’s time to work.
-Having the work space be clear allows you the room to do whatever that day will require of you.
-It also clears your mind from real-world chaos and fine tunes it to the work flow you’re focused on.
+Having the workspace be clear allows you the room to do whatever that day will require of you.
+It also clears your mind from real-world chaos and fine-tunes it to the workflow you’re focused on.

 4. Dress for the occasion (and shower).

 Switching out of your “home” clothes to “work” clothes will also send the message to your mind and body that it’s time to work.
 Your role has changed.
 While dressing for work can be difficult when you’re in your own home, it helps to set a tone and pace.
-Dress as if someone could ask for a meeting at anytime—via online or in person—and you would be ready!
+Dress as if someone could ask for a meeting at any time—via online or in person—and you would be ready!
 Also, go ahead and shower.
 It’s easy to throw your hair in a bun and leave it alone for the day, but showers help us find our zest!
 They awaken our senses and have the power to make you feel brand new!

 How can you balance the productivity of a successful day with the call of the midday nap?